-The characteristics of the cancers detected by mammography alone and of ultrasound among women with a negative mammogram are described in Table 10 on page 55.
+The characteristics of the cancers detected by mammography alone and of ultrasound among women with a negative mammogram are described in Table 11 on page 59.
 The table shows that most of the cancers detected by HHUS after negative mammography are small, node negative, early stage cancers.
 These are the cancers that are potentially curable by early detection before they develop into cancers with a poorer prognosis.
 Cancers at an early stage also require less aggressive therapy: the patient may be eligible for lumpectomy rather than mastectomy and may not require systemic chemotherapy.
 Thus early detection may improve both quality and quantity of life.
-The counter-argument is that these low risk cancers may not have progressed much before the next routine screening examination with mammography.
+The counter-argument is that some of these early stage cancers may not have progressed much before the next routine screening examination with mammography.
 Thus, they may ultimately have been detected and cured with mammographic screening alone.
 In addition, some proportion of these cancers may represent overdiagnosis: the identification of a cancer that would not have ever progressed to cause symptoms prior to the death of that individual woman.
 The identification of such cancers would lead to unnecessary labeling of the woman as someone who has cancer as well as unnecessary surgery and chemotherapy.
 The only way to test which of these two competing hypotheses is true would be to perform a randomized trial comparing the two approaches to breast cancer screening.

-American College of Radiology Imaging Network (ACRIN) 6666 trial

-Because the ACRIN 6666 trial was the only prospective trial performed in the United States with mostly digital mammography and one year follow-up for multiple screening rounds (high quality), its findings are the most pertinent to the focus of this review and will therefore be described in detail below.
+American College of Radiology Imaging Network (ACRIN) 6666 Trial quality), its findings are the most pertinent to the focus of this review and will therefore be described in detail below.
 The population studied was higher risk than that of a typical screening population, so the biopsy rate, cancer detection rate, and positive predictive values will be higher than those of a screening population.
 For instance, in the first round the biopsy rate based on mammography was 14.4 per 1000 examinations, the cancer detection rate was 7.5 per 1000 examinations, and the PPV3 was 31%, all of which are higher than expected for mammography in a screening population (10 per 1000, 5 per 1000, 25% respectively).